MicrosoftDocs/defender-docs/exposure-management/classify-critical-assets.md

 ## Prerequisites

 - Before you start, learn about [critical asset management](critical-asset-management.md) in Security Exposure Management.
-- To manage critical assets you need one of these roles: Global Administrator, Security Administrator, Security Operator, Global Reader, Security Reader.
+- To manage critical assets, you need one of these roles: Global Administrator, Security Administrator, Security Operator, Global Reader, Security Reader.

 ## Review critical assets